 We will kick and scream until they get them.

 Every once in a while an automaker will release a model that we absolutely love but which is missing one thing.
 It will look hot and lowered, be lightweight, handle well and have the necessary transmission and drivetrain to be a proper and sporty car.
-Unfortunately it's missing some much-needed power.
+Unfortunately, it's missing some much-needed power.
 If there was an extra 50-100 horsepower, from say a forced-induction turbocharger, said cars would be much better for it.
-Here are five cars we think would be really badass if only they had a turbocharger sitting under the hood.
+Here are five cars we think would be really awesome if only they had a turbocharger sitting under the hood.

 First on our list is the Huracan.
 Now we respect Lamborghini and the naturally aspirated V10 shared with the Audi R8.
 The Huracan is a great car, however it needs to stay up to date with current technology.
 With the competition turning to turbocharging, the Ferrari 488 GTB comes to mind, we think it may be time for Lamborghini to follow suit.
 A twin-turbo V8 would deliver even more performance, as would a twin-turbo V10.